- 1. The Carbon Cycle: Living in a Carbon World

 - Students learn about how forests can be carbon sinks or carbon sources by investigating the impact of of deforestation and fires on carbon emissions.

-- Next, they investigate the interconnectedness of climate change, forest ecology, wildfires and the carbon feedbacks in a case study on the Boreal Forest, which extends across the northern regions of North America, Europe, and Asia south of the tundra.
+- Next, they investigate the interconnectedness of climate change, forest ecology, wildfires and carbon feedbacks in a case study on the Boreal Forest, which extends across the northern regions of North America, Europe, and Asia south of the tundra.
 They begin by listening to a researcher describe the changes that warming is bringing to the Boreal Forest i.e. The warmer, drier weather leads to more intensive fires in this region of conifers.
 As the faster-growing deciduous trees replace the conifers, the most significant changes may be ones that are not even visible.

-Tools needed: computer access
+Tools needed: computer access with Flash capability

 Students explore the relationship between soil and the carbon cycle by focusing first on the role of microbes in decomposition and soil respiration.
 Next, students design an experiment to determine how an environmental variable, such as temperature, affects the rate of soil respiration.
 Finally, students study soil respiration dynamics in permafrost - permanently frozen soil with the potential to further unbalance the carbon cycle if it thaws.